 Whether your home insurance pays for asbestos cleanup, it’s good to understand your options if you discover this material in your home.

-Asbestos is dangerous only when you breathe in or ingest its fibers; otherwise, the substance itself is not hazardous.
-Having asbestos in the home is like having a bottle of rat poison under a kitchen cupboard; as long as the material is contained and you don’t come into contact with it, you’re typically safe.
+Asbestos is a naturally-occurring mineral used extensively in decades of construction because it’s cheap, fireproof, and lightweight.
+Today, asbestos is only dangerous when you breathe in or ingest the particles.
+Having asbestos in your home is like having a bottle of rat poison under your kitchen cupboards.
+It’ll stay safe if you don’t come into contact with it, and it’s well-contained.

-Depending on the type and location of asbestos in your home, you might opt for containment rather than removal.
-Containing asbestos includes covering it with thick plastic sheeting, drywall, or other materials that are screwed, nailed, or bolted into place.
+Depending on the type and location of asbestos in your home, you may opt for containment rather than removal.
+The type and location of asbestos in your home will dictate what removal process you should undertake.
+If asbestos is only in one area, containing it with thick plastic sheeting, drywall, or other materials could be an option for you.

 To help you decide between containment and removal, note a few considerations to keep in mind: